 Upgrade your landscape and irrigation system

 The spring season is a good time to fine tune your sprinkler system and consider upgrades to improve efficiency.
 Maintenance performed now can mean significant water savings and help keep your landscape healthy.
 Begin by running your sprinklers to check how well they are operating.
 Look for uneven coverage, broken, clogged, or leaning sprinkler heads, misting (usually due to excessive water pressure), and weak spray patterns which can be due to leaking underground pipes.
 Areas with shrubs and narrow or odd-shaped areas are often good candidates for converting sprinklers to in-line drip irrigation.
 And, if you are tired of mowing a thirsty lawn that never gets used, EBMUD can help you convert it to an attractive and sustainable landscape.
-See EBMUD’s Lawn Conversion and Irrigation Upgrade Rebates before you begin your project.
+See EBMUD’s Landscape Rebate Program before you begin your project.

 Lose your lawn by sheet mulching

 Landscaping with plants adapted to our summer-dry climate is an attractive alternative to the traditional lawn.
 Converting a lawn to a sustainable landscape involves removing the existing lawn.
 Sheet mulching decomposes a lawn on site rather than digging up the turf and hauling away valuable organic material.
 Natural decomposition improves soil quality, preparing the way for new plantings.
 Summer is a great time to undertake sheet mulching since the soil will be ready for the fall planting season.
-See how to Remove Your Lawn with Sheet Mulch and learn about EBMUD's Lawn Conversion and Irrigation Upgrade Rebates before you begin your project.
+See how to Remove Your Lawn with Sheet Mulch and learn about EBMUD's Landscape Rebate Program before you begin your project.